DA0-DA0/dao-contracts/CONTRIBUTING.md

 just bootstrap-dev
 ```

-> Note: This Wasm account is from the [default
+> Note: These juno accounts are from the [test
-> account](default-account.txt), which you can use for testing (DO NOT
+> accounts](ci/configs/test_accounts.json), which you can use for testing (DO NOT
-> store any real funds with this account).
-You can pass in any wasm
+> store any real funds with these accounts).
+You can configure add more juno
-> account address you want to use.
+> account addresses you wish to test here.

 This will run a chain locally in a docker container, then build and
 deploy the contracts to that chain.